Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 <img src="media/do-not-use-ss.png" width="320" alt="Do not use selected">

 The deactivated species genome lozenge will remain in your list and turn grey.
-Active species genome lozenges reamin blue.
+Active species genome lozenges remain blue.

 ## The Species homepage